From Campaign to Charity

 - charitable status would be incompatible with our campaigning activity

 - the reporting requirements were thought to be very onerous

-- only organisations with an income over £5,000 a year could be registered
+- only organisations with an income over £5,000 a year could be registered.

-- to promote education about the history of the struggle for LGBT+ rights, including but not limited to the origins and history of the Campaign for Homosexual Equality and by contributing to the safe preservation of LGBT+ archives.
+- To advance education for the public benefit about the history of the struggle for LGBT+ rights, including but not limited to the origins and history of the Campaign for Homosexual Equality and by contributing to the safe preservation of LGBT+ archives.

 - To promote equality and diversity by encouraging a deeper understanding of the causes and progress of changes in public acceptance of LGBT+ rights.